judka-uriel/uriel-book/uriel_en.md

 halakha and manifesting the highest degree of *gevurah*.
 The Orthodoxes read the Book of Ruth every year, but do not delve into its meaning, only mechanically declaiming the words, ignoring the moral of this story about love of one's neighbor.
-Instead, they are guided by the saying of Rabbi Ḥelbo from Yevamot [47b](https://www.sefaria.org/Yevamot.47b.5): “Proselytes are as hard for Israel as a sore of leprosy”.  <!-- Although now the meaning of this expression corresponds more to this: “Ba'alei teshuvah are as hard as a sore.”  -->
+Instead, they are guided by the saying of Rabbi Chelbo from Yevamot [47b](https://www.sefaria.org/Yevamot.47b.5): “Proselytes are as hard for Israel as a sore of leprosy”.  <!-- Although now the meaning of this expression corresponds more to this: “Ba'alei teshuvah are as hard as a sore.”  -->